Najnomics/N.A.J-Hook/eigen-compute/README.md

 ## 6. Integration Notes

 - The Naj sequencer posts encrypted volumes to `POST /batch`.
 The payload matches the structure expected by `NajHook`’s `submitBatchAttestation`.
-- The service now fetches real-time prices from Pyth Hermes on every batch.
-Client-supplied prices are ignored; the response echoes the price, publish time, and confidence (BPS) that were applied.
+- Prices are fetched live from Pyth Hermes on every batch.
+Client-supplied values are ignored; the response echoes the oracle publish time and confidence (converted to basis points).
-- `fhenix.ts` mirrors the [`fhe-hook-template`](../CONTEXT/fhe-hook-template)/`cofhe-foundry-mocks` flow: ciphertext hashes, metadata packing, and signatures match `createInEuint128`, so the Naj contracts can ingest the encrypted volumes directly.
+- `fhenix.ts` now delegates to the official `cofhejs` Node client, which implements the Security Zone semantics described in the Fhenix developer docs (`docs/devdocs/Writing Smart Contracts/Security-Zones.md`), reuses the `Encryptable.uint128` helpers from `cofhejs`, and returns the same `ctHash`/`signature` tuples that `FHE.asEuint128` expects (`docs/devdocs/FhenixJS/Encryption.md`, `docs/devdocs/FhenixJS/Fhenix-JS.mdx`).
-- `attestation.ts` signs a canonical JSON blob with the Eigen mnemonic and ABI-encodes the message, hash, signature, signer, `mrEnclave`, and `mrSigner`, following `verify-tee-signature.md`.
+- `attestation.ts` signs a canonical JSON blob with the Eigen mnemonic and ABI-encodes the message, hash, signature, signer, `mrEnclave`, and `mrSigner`, following `docs/eigencompute/howto/verify/verify-tee-signature.md`.
 - `pnpm test` runs a REST smoke test that ensures `/batch` rejects malformed payloads and returns metadata for valid batches.
 - Keep `_PUBLIC` env vars in sync with on-chain configuration so verifiers can audit the app, per EigenCloud guidance.